felixvanoost/Reflow-Oven-Controller/README.md

 ----------

 - Arduino IDE (latest version preferred)
-- Windows HyperTerminal
+- Terminal emulation software

-HyperTerminal is a far more advanced version of the Arduino serial monitor, making it useful for providing user feedback when setting the thermal parameters.
-The Arduino serial monitor is designed mainly for debugging purposes and thus lacks many of the features needed to present and format data intuitively for user input / feedback purposes.
+Any terminal emulator of your choice should be suitable for this project.
+I will be using HyperTerminal, which is a far more advanced version of the Arduino serial monitor.
+The included Arduino serial monitor is designed mainly for debugging purposes and thus lacks many of the features needed to present and format data intuitively for user input / feedback purposes.